 Given the sheer number of ghost hunting groups out there today, I’m honestly surprised that we don’t see stories like this a lot more often.
+Apparently, a government employee got into some trouble for hiring ghost hunters to investigate a health department building.
 While it’s always important to get permission for investigating a location, it’s even more important to get permission form the right people.
 Just because an employee lets a group in to conduct a paranormal investigation doesn’t necessarily mean it has been cleared through the proper channels…

 A city employee in Butte, Montana was reprimanded by her bosses after she let ghostbusters set up an infrared camera in her office building.
 John DeMuary, co-founder of the Butte Paranormal Investigative Team, told The News he’s convinced the building is haunted.